 - Dry cough or wet cough with frothy sputum

 - If HAPE is left untreated it can progress to respiratory collapse and ultimately to death.

 How to prevent altitude illness?

 The best way to prevent altitude sickness is to ascend gradually.
 When above 3,000 m it is not recommended to ascend more than 300-400 m per day.
 Even if you’ve not ascended more than 300 m but still feel a headache, tiredness, or any other of the above-listed altitude sickness symptoms, always take a rest day to further acclimatize.
 Moreover, keep on drinking enough water so as to stay hydrated.
 Proper hydration helps to prevent altitude sickness.
 Please therefore also always stay away from alcohol when trekking.
 The general water drinking guideline is to drink 1 liter of water per 1,000 m.
 To exemplify, if at 4,000 m then 4 liters of water should be consumed per day, if at 5,000 m then 5 liters of water etc.

 Another recommended way to prevent altitude sickness is the use of Diamox (Acetazolamide) pills so as to speed up acclimatization.
 As soon as you ascend more than 3,000 m you can start taking 1 pill per day.
 Alternatively, only take Diamox pills if starting to feel any of the altitude sickness symptoms.

 - Always consult a doctor if available.

-- Serious altitude sickness symptoms may be treated with a Gamow bag which is a inflatable high pressure bag which helps to restore the oxygen level and air pressure.
+- Serious altitude sickness symptoms may be treated with a Gamow bag which is an inflatable high-pressure bag that helps to restore the oxygen level and air pressure.

-We hope the above answers any questions you may have to Health and Safety.
-If not, please do provide us with feedback.
+We hope the above answers any questions you may have about Health and Safety.
+If not, please provide us with feedback.
 We will then do our utmost to rectify any information you may feel is missing.